egidiosalinaro/users-manager/README.md

 ## :question: About The Project

-Users Manager is a cutting-edge, open-source solution designed to streamline user management processes in various applications and platforms, featuring a centralized handler with a user-friendly interface, efficient data handling, flexible integration, customizable settings, and secure and reliable performance【32†source】.
+Users Manager is a cutting-edge, open-source solution designed to streamline user management processes in various applications and platforms, featuring a centralized handler with a user-friendly interface, efficient data handling, flexible integration, customizable settings, and secure and reliable performance.

 ### :joystick: Usage